A black typewriter on a wooden table with a blank white sheet of paper featuring the Young W logo.

 If you can relate to any part of what we've just described, we have some simple ideas for you.

-We are here to help you to live a more analog life filled with Arts & Letters and have prepared five easy suggestions for how you can make that a reality for yourself this year.
+We are here to help you to live a more analog life, one filled with Arts & Letters and analog adventures, and have prepared five easy suggestions for how you can make that a reality for yourself this year.

 Follow these 5 easy steps: